exoplatform/exo-documentation/docs/Upgrade.rst

 your custom extension overrides some Groovy templates, you must check if it has been changed, and update it if it is the case.

+.. _ShindigRemoval:

 **Shindig removal**

-In eXo Platform 5.3 version, we no longer support as we dropped `Apache Shindig <https://shindig.apache.org/>` which has been retired. for many reasons cited on the :ref:`technical novelties section <TechnicalNovelties>`
+In eXo Platform 5.3 version, we no longer support gadgets as we dropped `Apache Shindig <https://shindig.apache.org/>` which has been retired. eXo opted for `Apache Shindig <https://shindig.apache.org/>` removal for many reasons cited on the :ref:`technical novelties section <TechnicalNovelties>`

 .. _Upgrade.BreakingChanges.Templates